ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 ## Makefile

-There is a lot of actions in Babel's Makefile.
-We are going to cover mainly three of them (although these call other actions, but we will describe their overall behaviour).
+Babel's Makefile contains many actions.
+We will mainly cover three of them (although these actions call other actions, we will describe their overall behavior).
-1. `make bootstrap`.
-Installs all dependences for all packages using `lerna bootstrap` (more on Lerna later).
+1. `make bootstrap`: Installs all dependencies for all packages using `lerna bootstrap` (more on Lerna later).
 After installing dependencies, `make build` is run.
-2. `make build`.
-Babel uses Flow so there is a need to compile the project into plain JavaScript.
-To do two packages are used: `gulp` and `rollup` (more on them later).
+2. `make build`: Babel uses Flow, so the project needs to be compiled into plain JavaScript.
+Two packages are used for this: `gulp` and `rollup` (more on them later).
-3. `make publish`.
-Babel's packages are published with Lerna.
+3. `make publish`: Babel's packages are published with Lerna.
 Some tests are run to ensure that the uploaded code complies with Babel's linting rules.

 ## Lerna